magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-35847-magento-patch-company-user-form-not-working.md

 labels: 2.4.1,2.4.1-p1,2.4.2,500 error,Company User,QPT 1.0.19,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,custom customer attribute,form,Adobe Commerce,cloud infrastructure,on-premises
 ---

 The MDVA-35847 patch solves the issue of the Company User form not working and returning a 500 error on the front end.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-35847.
-Please note that the issue is fixed in Adobe Commerce version 2.4.3.
+Please note that the issue was fixed in Adobe Commerce version 2.4.3.

 ## Affected products and versions